ravindra-shastri/User-grid-layout/README.md

 #### Features

 - User can see user data in grid view.
-- To see the user details  click on the Get user button on the right top corner of the navbar.
+- To see the user details, Click on the Get user button on the right top corner of the navbar.

 ## Build/Run